S4iz4r/Core-Keeper-simple-fishing-bot/README.md

             such as: trys, object caught, fish caught, fails and a rate of catches/minute.

-- 5- If you want to interrupt the script, you just have to press the "q" key, I recommend pressing it several times in case the script is in one of the sleep().
+- 5- If you want to interrupt the script, you just have to press the "q" key, Pressing it several times in case the script is in one of the sleep().

-# Known issues:
-      It may be that the fishing cork detection is too sensitive or insensitive, you can adjust the values for "threshold" inside the code in the main.py file.